OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-The card expands vertically when hovered over, revealing additional content.
-This technique utilizes CSS transitions and the `max-height` property to achieve a smooth, visually appealing animation.
-No JavaScript is required.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+We'll achieve this using pure CSS3, avoiding JavaScript for a lightweight and performant solution.

 **Description of the Styling:**

-The card uses a simple layout with a header and a content section.
-The content section initially has a `max-height` of zero, effectively hiding it.
-On hover, the `max-height` is set to a specific value (or `auto` to allow the content to expand naturally), revealing the hidden content smoothly due to the CSS transition applied to `max-height`.
-We'll use Tailwind CSS for rapid styling.
+The card utilizes a combination of CSS transitions, transforms, and pseudo-elements (`::before` and `::after`) to create the animation.
+The `::before` pseudo-element is used to create the expanding section which reveals hidden content.
+The height of the card changes on hover, smoothly revealing the hidden content thanks to the transition.

 **Full Code:**